How To Edit Your WordPress User Profile

 For great tips on how to write a truly compelling bio section that will help improve your conversions, see the article below:

-For more details about using this feature, refer to the “Your Profile: Additional Information” section further below.
+For more details about using this feature, see the “Your Profile: Tips” section below.

 12 – About Yourself > Password Settings